Topolewski-Kamil/dKnn/README.md

 # Deep k-Nearest Neighbour
-Experimenting with Deep k-Nearest Neighbour algorithm (https://arxiv.org/abs/1803.04765).
+Experimenting with Deep k-Nearest Neighbour algorithm  ("Deep k-Nearest Neighbors: Towards Confident, Interpretable and Robust Deep Learning" by Nicolas Papernot and Patrick McDaniel[1]).
 This project contributions:
 - improves its performance by testing with various algorithms for finding neighbours.
 - proposes a novice approach to enable DkNN to be used with more complex Neural Network's architechtures.
 - thorough testing with different levels of disstortions and datasets.